Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Containers

 We have seen in the [deployment](#deployment) section, Function Apps in Azure are usually hosted in `App Services`.
 They can also run locally during development.
-However, there are other compelling deployment options if we are able to containerize the Function Apps as Docker images.
+However, there are other compelling deployment options if we are able to containerize the Functions Apps as Docker images.

 This is made easier in Function Apps v2 since they run on `.NET Core` and hence cross-platorm.
 This means that Function Apps can be containerized as Docker images and then deployed to one of many possibilities: